 For employees in the IT department, continuously improving software development skills is essential to enhance work performance.
 A deeper understanding of software development makes employees more resourceful.

-- Complete a new coding skill course by end of the year.
+- Complete a new coding skill course by the end of the year.

-- Earn a Master degree in computer science for a better background in software development.
+- Earn a Master's degree in computer science for a better background in software development.

 Risk management skills prepare employees in the Finance team for the unexpected challenges they might face at work.